 This list is not exhaustive, but may help you understand different types of disabilities, including invisible disabilities, and the techniques that may remove barriers associated with those disabilities.

-Examples: Blindness, limited vision, colorblindness (complete or partial), cataracts
+Examples: Blindness, low vision, colorblindness (complete or partial), cataracts

 Techniques: Providing text-based alternatives to media, using non color-based means of identifying different series of data on a graph, ensuring content is presented correctly when zoomed in

 Techniques: Providing closed captions on videos, adding on-screen alerts anywhere audio is used to indicate an error message

 Examples: Missing digits / limbs, using a wheelchair, tremors due to conditions like Parkinson's Disease.

 Techniques: Ensuring all functionality can be completed using the keyboard

 Examples: Dyslexia, limitations in short or long-term memory

 Techniques: Use easy-to-read fonts, avoid jargon, define acronyms and abbreviations on-screen

 Techniques: Avoid rapidly flashing lights, avoid auto-playing videos, and ensure auto-scrolling content like image sliders can be paused.